rahul-007/Agentic-PM/README.md

 It has been made using open source libraries and below are the details on the same:

-Langgraph framework to design Agentic AI architecture Langchain
+1. Langgraph framework to design Agentic AI architecture
-HuggingFace for generating vector embeddings
+2. Langchain for using the capabilities of LLM
-Google Gemini for LLM model
+3. Google Gemini for LLM model
-Streamlit for the application
+4. Streamlit for the application

 Please feel free to test the application at: https://agentic-pm-mrlmho6b2rzegi8fwvakbs.streamlit.app/